joebenassi/JCAT/README.md

 JCAT can run on Macintosh, Windows, and Linux on 32 or 64-bit JRE's of Java 6 or later, though it has been designed for Windows.
 JCAT can test any App in the CFS, whether or not it is in the cFE.

 ##How do I get started using JCAT?
-1. Determine your Java JRE, and select the corresponding JCAT version in "JCAT/Executables/".
+1. Determine your Java JRE, and select the corresponding JCAT version in <a href="https://github.com/joebenassi/JCAT/blob/master/JCAT/Executables/">JCAT/Executables/</a>.
 Click 'View Raw', and save the resulting file to your hard drive.
 2. Navigate to <a href="https://github.com/joebenassi/JCAT/blob/master/JCAT/App-Profiles/">JCAT/App-Profiles/</a>, open the folder for your cFE version, and download the files.
 3. Navigate to <a href="https://github.com/joebenassi/JCAT/blob/master/JCAT/Constant-Definition-Files/">JCAT/Constant-Definition-Files/</a>, and download the file for your cFE version.
 4. Double-click the JCAT executable you downloaded in Step 1, and follow the in-program instructions. (for 64-bit Mac users, you must open Terminal, navigate to the location of JCAT, and type "java -XstartOnFirstThread -jar JCAT_osx64".